libvips/lua-vips/README.md

 # How it works

 libvips has quite a bit of introspection machinery built in.
-This Lua binding opens the vips library with ffi and uses these introspection facilities to build a complete binding at runtime.
+This Lua binding opens the vips library with ffi and uses these introspection facilities to search for operators and to discover what arguments they take and return.

-It uses `__index` to call into libvips, so `image:hough_circle()`, for example, will perform a Hough transform, even though this binding knows nothing about the `hough_circle` operator.
+It uses an `__index` method on the image metatable to call into libvips, so `image:hough_circle()`, for example, will perform a Hough transform, even though this binding knows nothing about the `hough_circle` operator.

 This means this binding is small and simple to maintain.
 It will expand automatically as features are added to libvips.